SaaStr AI 2026 recap

 Resolutions & Drafts

-Resolutions ($0.50 each): the AI closes the ticket autonomously when confidence is high.
-Drafts ($0.25 each): the AI writes a reply with sources and account context for human review.
-KB gap identified ($0.50 each): the AI flags when a ticket reveals missing documentation.
+Resolutions: the AI closes the ticket autonomously when confidence is high.
+Drafts: the AI writes a reply with sources and account context for human review.
+KB gaps: the AI flags when a ticket reveals missing documentation.

 Revenue intelligence